Laurie Anderson's Puppet Motel

 Puppet Motel is a 1995 CD-ROM developed by The Voyager Company and released exclusively for the Apple Macintosh.
-Written and featuring by American singer-performance artist Laurie Anderson and designed by Hsin-Chien Huang, the CD-ROM is a mixture of video, audio and interactive digital artwork.
+Written by and featuring American singer-performance artist Laurie Anderson and designed by Hsin-Chien Huang, the CD-ROM is a mixture of video, audio and interactive digital artwork.
 The title comes from a song on Anderson's then-recent album, 1994's Bright Red.
 The song is among numerous Anderson compositions performed on the soundtrack, which features the first release of the song "Down in Soho".
 Anderson appears in digitized video form, both as herself and (using a vocal modulator to lower the pitch), as the voice of a ventriloquist's dummy.
 The CD-ROM contains many Easter eggs: hotspots that trigger video or audio segments.
 For example, clicking in the correct spot will trigger a video of the dummy performing the song "Puppet Motel".

 Among features/activities on the CD-ROM (as promoted on the app's packaging):